+Now I insert the joint assembly.
 Take your awl or sharpened chopstick and find the joint marking on the inside of the arm.
-It will be on the inside of the arm - the side WITH the paw pad on it.
-Now pierce the mohair fabric try to just separate the threads and not cut them if possible.
-Make an opening just large enough for the cotter pin to go thru.
+It will be on the inside of the arm... the side WITH the pawpad on it.
+Now pierce the mohair fabric... try to just separate the threads and not cut them if possible.
+Make an opening just large enough for your joint hardware to go thru.
 The disc will be on the inside of the arm.

 Now to finish stuffing the arm.
 Do you want a firm bear or a slightly squishy bear?
 Stuff the bear until he feels right to YOU.
-As you near the seam opening, slow down stuffing a little.
+As you near the seam opening... slow down stuffing a little.
 You need to allow some fabric for closing the seam.
-Close your seam using your upholstery thread.. doubled - using a ladder stitch (See below)
+Close your seam using your upholstery thread.. doubled...
 I like to start closing my seams before he's quite all the way stuffed.
-As I close, I add little bits more of stuffing so he's not too soft, not too hard, but juuuust right!
+As I close, I add little bits more of stuffing... so he's not too soft, not too hard... but juuuust right!
 (Sorry, couldn't resist!)

-Now that the arm is done, set it aside and finish the other parts.
+After you have finished closing the seam, tie it off and hide the threads Now that the arm is done, set it aside and finish the other parts....